haiwen/seafile-docs-cn/faq.md

 #### Failed to upload/download file online

-* Make sure you firewall for seafile httpserver is opened.
+* Make sure you firewall for seafile fileserver is opened.
 * Using chrome/firefox debug mode to find which link is given when click download button and what's wrong with this link

 #### Does Seafile server support Python 3?